o-t-w/blog/src/content/blog/programmatic-focus-styles.md

 }
 ```

 *Which styles get applied depends on the element.
 A button, link, checkbox, radio, range, color or file input, or an element with a tabindex of 0, will only show `focus-visible` styles when the user has focused the element using a keyboard.
-A text input, number input, or textarea will show both `focus` and `focus-visible` styles regardless of how the user focused the element.
+Any input with a text field (e.g. email, password or number input, textarea) will show both `focus` and `focus-visible` styles regardless of how the user focused the element.
 A select will show both `focus` and `focus-visible` styles for mouse-clicks in Chrome, but only `focus` styles in Firefox 🤷‍♂️.

 ## Programmatic focus styles